malumbreslab/miR203_developmental_timing/README.md

 ## Data

-scRNA-seq data are available at the GEO repository under the accession code: .
-Ultra-low input bulk RNA-seq data are available at the GEO repository under the accession code: .
-Ultra-low input CUT&RUN data are available at the GEO repository under the accession code: .
+All data of the project are available at the GEO repository under the accession code: GSE259428.
+This SuperSeries record provides access to all project data including SubSeries of Cut&Run data (GSE259425), Ultra-low input bulk RNA-seq (GSE259426) and single-cell RNA sequencing data (GSE259427).
 All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.

 ## Scripts